 In addition to setting up a tech contract as a family and having regular conversations about internet safety, you can use Bark to monitor your child’s online activities.
 Even after talking about your family’s rules about the internet, your child might not always follow them.
 That’s why having an additional safeguard in place can be helpful.

-Our award-winning monitoring service alerts parents and guardians when there’s a potential issue they need to know about — including cyberbullying, sexting, online predators, depression, suicidal thoughts, threats of violence, and more.
-Sign up today to monitor your child’s texts, email, YouTube, and 30+ apps and social media platforms and get one week of our service completely free!
+Our award-winning monitoring service alerts parents and guardians when there’s a potential issue they need to know about — including cyberbullying, sexting, online predators, depression, suicidal thoughts, threats of violence, and more. to monitor your child’s texts, email, YouTube, and 30+ apps and social media platforms and get one week of our service completely free!

 When parents look for tools to combat cyberbullying, they often feel overwhelmed.
 For one thing, cyberbullying was nonexistent in the pre-tech days, so it can be an unfamiliar battle.
 It can also be hard for parents to keep up with apps and trends in order to have a good understanding of what is really happening with their kid online.
 And this is especially true when the changes in this digital landscape are even faster than your kid’s Wi-Fi.